 The Stream Management Academy is an enriching and fulfilling experience for public works professionals, planners, engineers, scientists, architects, and anyone else involved in maintaining healthy watersheds and streams in their area.

 If you’re interested in this seven-month course that meets from April through October, please click here to fill out a statement of interest form.
-Unfortunately, our waitlist is full for the 2021 class, but please fill out the statement of interest form to be put on the waitlist for 2022.
+Unfortunately, our 2022 class is full, but please fill out the statement of interest form to be put on the waitlist for 2023 and beyond.

 Above: